Current News

 Oxygen Supply System Upgrades

 The energy efficiencies of all types of equipment are improving constantly.
 That is especially the case for some of the equipment associated with high purity oxygen wastewater treatment.
 Oxygen supply system improvements have been significant in recent years.
 Vacuum Pressure Swing Adsorption (VPSA) or Vacuum Swing Adsorption (VSA) oxygen generators (no matter what you call them, they’re the same technology) are far more energy efficient than either cryogenic or PSA oxygen generators.
-VPSA is such a "killer" technology that units are currently up and running at numerous HPO plants including Rocky Mount (NC), Camden (NJ), Duluth (MN), New Orleans (LA), Miami (FL), Louisville (KY), Seattle (WA), and Ft.
-Lauderdale (FL).
+VPSA is such a "killer" technology that units are currently up and running at numerous HPO plants including Rocky Mount (NC), Camden (NJ), Duluth (MN), New Orleans (LA), Louisville (KY), and Seattle (WA).
 And that's a condensed list!
-Both efficiency of production and ease of operation have been proven at all of these locations.
-Many other HPO locales have already completed economic analyses that have shown them the compelling economics for replacing their original oxygen generator(s) with VPSA systems.
-To produce the same amount of oxygen, a VPSA plant consumes half the power of the old PSA technology and about 35% to 40% less power than a cryogenic plant.
+Both energy efficiency and ease of operation have been proven at all of these locations.
+Many other HPO locales have already completed economic analyses that have shown them the compelling economics for replacing their original oxygen generator(s) with VPSA systems and consequently now have VPSA construction projects that are ongoing.
+Why is this the case?
+Primarily it is ENERGY saving.
+To produce the same amount of oxygen, a VPSA plant consumes less than half the power of the old PSA technology and about 35% to 40% less power than a cryogenic plant.
 Those are savings that are truly noticeable on your power bill.
-DWG ASSOCIATES has been involved with virtually all of the VPSA conversions.
-If you’d like to talk about what’s involved to make the switch, contact us.
+DWG ASSOCIATES has been involved with virtually all of these VPSA conversions.
+If you’d like to see the economics or talk about what’s involved to make the switch, contact us.